diagrams/diagrams-doc/doc/manual.rst

   texture.)

 The Lenses `headTexture`, `tailTexture`, and `shaftTexture` are provided for conveniently setting the texture of a head or tail.
-Addtionally, the function `solid` converts a color to a texture.
+Additionally, the function `solid` converts a color to a texture.
 For example, `(with & headTexture .~ solid blue)` will set the head color to blue.